ig0rkorol/addressbook-uitests/README.md

     Steps

-    1. Fill correct data for (First Name (eg "Alan"), Last Name(eg "Smith") and password (eg "123456")) fields and type not valid value for email already created account and click Register button;
+    1. Fill correct data for (First Name (eg "Alan"), Last Name(eg "Smith") and password (eg "123456")) fields and type not valid value for email and click Register button;
-    ExR : "Validation: The email has already been taken." message appears to user.
+    ExR : "Validation: The email must be a valid email address." message appears to user.

 **TC 04 : try register user but do not fill required fields**